 On Bangkok Airways, I have always been able to select an exit row seat at check in or move to one after boarding is complete.
 Why others do not do this is a mystery.
-I never sit next to anyone.
+I rarely sit next to anyone.

 Bangkok Airways planes are always clean and neat.
 Iems in the seatback pockets are identically arranged.

 To facilitate serving and clearing potentially 162 meals in 30 minutes of cruise time, the flight attendants hand out towelettes pre departure.

 This flight left almost 30 minutes late due to a late arriving aircraft.
 Slightly delayed flights on Bangkok Airways are not uncommon in my experience.

 After a climbing turn to the northeast over Phuket Island (seems like it should be called Koh Phuket) and the narrow Malaysian Peninsula, we reached cruise altitude over the Gulf of Thailand.